-A more biology-driven approach is in the core of Deep Genomics (founded in 2014; raised $16.7M; develops a sophisticated AI-driven platform for oligonucleotide design), ProteinQure (founded in 2017; focuses on AI-assisted de-novo design of protein-based drugs), and Phenomic AI (founded in 2017; raised $2M; develops a deep learning platform to analyze high content imaging readouts in phenotypic screening).
+Other players in AI-driven target and drug discovery include ProteinQure (founded in 2017; raised a total of $4.6 million, focuses on AI-assisted de-novo design of protein-based drugs), and Phenomic AI (founded in 2017; raised a total of $11.4 million; develops a deep learning platform to analyze high content imaging readouts in phenotypic screening).